Cairo Metro Line 1

 Cairo Metro Line 1 is the first line of the Cairo Metro in Cairo, Egypt.
-It is the first metro system in the Africa and the Middle East.
+It is the first metro system in Africa and the Middle East.
 It was constructed in 1987 and connects Helwan with El Marg, stopping at 35 stations.
 Line 1, sometimes called the French-built line or simply the French line has a total length of 44.3 km with 4.7 km of it being underground and has trains that run with 3 units (9 cars), which have a frequency of 2.5 minutes and a maximum speed of 100 kph.
 The line can carry 60,000 passengers per hour in each direction.

 Costs

 The Construction of the project started in 1982 after the French government agreed on giving Egypt the necessary loan.
-The first Helwan - El Marg line costs 1107 million Francs which were converted into Egyptian currency and divided into multiple stages.
+The first New Marg - Helwan line costs 1107 million Francs which were converted into Egyptian currency and divided into multiple stages.
 The total cost of the first stage from Helwan to Ramsis is E£473.9 million divided into the following: